-Get out of the mindset of always needing to have a mobile with the very latest tech on it.
+Get out of the mindset of always needing a mobile with the latest tech on it.

-When you do need a new mobile, go for one that’s slightly out of date, rather than the very latest, it’ll be SO much cheaper.
+When you really need a new mobile, go for one that’s slightly outdated rather than the very latest; it’ll be SO much cheaper.

 11. Build an emergency fund

 We put a certain amount into the fund each year to cover us for unforeseen bills, like leaky roof fixes or vet bills.

 The bonus is that the fund grows if we don’t make many claims.

 It’s so much better to have the money set aside than resorting to using a credit or taking a loan with big interest.